lzzrhx/studies/01-dataing/obsidian/Semester 1/MAT101 - Diskret matematikk 1.md

 #### 1.2 - The Language of Sets:

+"... when we attempt to express in mathematical symbols a condition proposed in words.
+First, we must understand thoroughly the condition.
+Second, we must be familiar with the forms of mathematical expression."
+\- George Polyá (1987-1985)

 The word set was introduced in 1879 by Georg Cantor.
 A set is a collection of objects.
 A set is completely determined by what its elements are - not the order in which they might be listed or the fact that some elements might be listen more than once.